Ninnat/ninnat.github.io/_posts/2016-07-20-first_post.md

 uses `$$...$$`.
 You can find a quick guide on MathJax syntax [here](http://meta.math.stackexchange.com/questions/5020/mathjax-basic-tutorial-and-quick-reference).
 For aligned equations in multiple lines, use `\begin{aligned}...\end{aligned}` *inside* `$$...$$`.

-Here is the Maxwell's equations in cgs units:
+Here are the Maxwell's equations in cgs units:

 $$
 \begin{aligned}